Scientific Name

 Description

-Cotyledon tomentosa 'Variegata' is an attractive succulent shrublet with densely branched stems that bear hairy, bright green leaves with irregular yellowish to cream-colored stripes and 3 to 10, often reddish teeth.
+Cotyledon tomentosa f. variegata is an attractive succulent shrublet with densely branched stems that bear hairy, bright green leaves with irregular yellowish to cream-colored stripes and 3 to 10, often reddish marginal teeth.
 It can grow up to 20 inches (50 cm) tall.
-The leaves are thick, fleshy, oblanceolate to oblong, measuring up to 2.6 inches (6.5 cm) long and 1.25 inches (3.2 cm) wide.
+The leaves are thick, fleshy, oblanceolate to oblong, measuring up to 2.6 inches (6.5 cm) in length and 1.25 inches (3.2 cm) in width.

 The bell-shaped flowers are light yellow, orange, orange-red, or pinkish and appear in spring.

-Bear's Paw grows in bright, shaded areas where it rarely receives direct sunlight.
-Outdoors, plant it in slightly sandy, well-drained soil where water does not collect after rain or irrigation.
-Potted plants require a container with at least one bottom drainage hole.
+Bear's Paw grows in bright, shaded areas that rarely receive direct sunlight.
+Plant outdoors in slightly sandy, well-drained soil that does not retain water after rainfall or irrigation.
+Potted plants require a container with at least one drainage hole at the bottom.
 When planting Bear's Paw in containers, select pots only slightly larger than the root system.

 Regular deep watering in the summer, when the plant is actively growing, keeps the Bear's Paw healthy.
 Water garden plants deeply once weekly when there is no rainfall, supplying about 1 inch (2.5 cm) of water.
 Potted plants require watering when the soil has almost completely dried.
-Fully drench the soil until the water drains from the bottom hole in the pot, and empty the collected water after the pot finishes draining.
+Thoroughly drench the soil until water drains from the bottom hole in the pot, and then empty the collected water after the pot has finished draining.
 Bear's Paw only requires enough water in winter, so the soil does not dry completely, and the plants do not shrivel.

-Light fertilization twice monthly is only necessary during the active summer growing season.
+Light fertilizing, done twice a month, is only necessary during the active summer growing season.
 An all-purpose, water-soluble fertilizer, such as a 24-8-16 blend, works well for succulent plants.

 Learn more at How to Grow and Care for Cotyledon.